 - Sprinkle flour all over bacon and onions and stir until completely incorporated throughout.

-- Slowly pour in chicken stock while stirring and mix until flour is incorporated.
+- Slowly pour in chicken stock while whisking and mix until flour is incorporated.

-- Pour in milk and let it cook until sauce starts to thicken.
-Season with salt and pepper and add cream cheese and sour cream.
+- Pour in milk, keep whisking slowly, and let it cook until sauce starts to thicken.
+Season with salt and pepper and stir in cream cheese and sour cream.